 Is Dish Soap a Natural Alternative?

-It seems like every household product from the kitchen has been touted as great for the garden, acting as herbicides, pesticides, fertilizers, or other simple solutions.
+It seems like so many household products from the kitchen have been touted as great for the garden, acting as herbicides, pesticides, fertilizers, or other simple solutions.

 Dish soap, diluted in water as a spray, is frequently recommended as a ‘natural’ insecticide, killing pests in the garden.
 The first clue is, if it does kill pests, is it really ‘harmless’?